mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-02.md

 ## Review

-1. What is a Single Page Application?
+1. What is a single-page application?
-1. Name some pros and cons of Single Page Applications?
+1. Name some pros and cons of single-page applications.
 1. Create a new react project
 1. What is JSX in your own words?